Hurricane Michael makes landfall on Florida Panhandle as 'extremely dangerous' Category 4 storm

 Long described storm as a "Gulf Coast hurricane of the worst kind," which he said will be similar in strength to "an EF3 tornado making landfall."

-Trump said he spoke with Florida Gov. Rick Scott on Tuesday and says the federal government is coordinating with all of the states that could be impacted.
+Trump said he spoke with Scott on Tuesday and says the federal government is coordinating with all of the states that could be impacted.

-After lashing the coast of Florida, rainfall up to 12 inches is possible and may cause flash-flooding inland.
+After lashing the coast of Florida, rainfall up to 12 inches is possible and may cause flash-flooding inland, the NHC said.
 But unlike Hurricane Florence, Michael will accelerate Wednesday night and Thursday, preventing any long-term flooding from rainfall, according to Fox News Senior Meteorologist Janice Dean.

 "The Carolinas will, unfortunately, get more rain on top of the flooding damage they had with Hurricane Florence," she said.